ilex-paraguariensis/yerbamate/README.md

 ### What is the Maté standard?
-Mate enforces modularity and seperation of three basic components of a deep learning project: models, trainers(optional), and data loaders.
+Maté enforces modularity and seperation of three basic components of a deep learning project: models, trainers(optional), and data loaders.
 Each model, data loader and trainer should be a module inside its respective folder.
-This allows for out-of-the-box sharing of models, data loaders, and trainers.
+This allows for out-of-the-box sharing of models, data loaders, and trainers between Maté projects.

-An example of a the foolder structure of a mate project is shown below:
+An example of a the foolder structure of a maté project is shown below:

 ```
 ├── root_project_folder